u-blox/ubxlib/port/platform/common/automation/ACCESS.md

   ...(`172.17.0.1` being the IP address of the `jenkins-custom` docker container on the Docker network), save the file and `exit` the Docker container.

+- On the router, set up port forwarding so that requests arriving on the WAN side for port `xxxx` are forwarded to the same port on the LAN-side address of the Jenkins machine.
+If the WAN-side of your router is behind a firewall, see #tunnelling.

-- Run `docker restart nginx` and open a browser window to `https://ubxlib-test-system.redirectme.net`: you should see a message something like `400 Bad Request: No required SSL certificate was sent`; this is because we've not yet set up your client device as one that is permitted to log in (if you comment out the line `ssl_verify_client on` above and restart NGINX you will get to the Jenkins log-in prompt, but don't do that 'cos were open to the internet now).
+- Run `docker restart nginx` and open a browser window to `https://ubxlib-test-system.redirectme.net:xxxx`: you should see a message something like `400 Bad Request: No required SSL certificate was sent`; this is because we've not yet set up your client device as one that is permitted to log in (if you comment out the line `ssl_verify_client on` above and restart NGINX you will get to the Jenkins log-in prompt, but don't do that 'cos were open to the internet now).

 - Note: if you are unable to get to the warning stage, logs of NGINX's behaviour can be viewed with `docker logs nginx`.
 If you are not able to even get that far, temporarily switch logging to "everything" on the router and see if you can see an incoming connection being dropped or accepted from the IP address of the machine you are browsing from (browse to https://whatsmyip.com/ on that machine to determine its external IP address if you don't know it).
 If the connection _is_ being accepted at the router, try taking a [Wireshark](https://www.wireshark.org/) log on the Jenkins machine with `sudo yum install wireshark` followed by something like `sudo tshark -i eno1`, assuming `eno1` is the Ethernet port that is the LAN address of the Jenkins machine, to see if the connection attempt is getting from the router to the machine.

-- With all of this done, in order to get Jenkins to refer to itself as being at the new external URL, in Jenkins go to `Manage Jenkins` -> `Configure System` find `Jenkins Location` and set `Jenkins URL` to be `https://ubxlib-test-system.redirectme.net`.
+- With all of this done, in order to get Jenkins to refer to itself as being at the new external URL, in Jenkins go to `Manage Jenkins` -> `Configure System` find `Jenkins Location` and set `Jenkins URL` to be `https://ubxlib-test-system.redirectme.net:xxxx`.
 The Jenkins configuration page will then pop-up a warning along the lines of `It appears that your reverse proxy set up is broken`, since Jenkins itself cannot get to that URL; this warning can be dismissed.

 ## Clients
 The steps required for initial setup of each client that wishes to access the system are set out below.
 Generation of the key/Certificate Signing Request may be done either by the user (typically a Linux user will know how to do this) or by the `ubxlib` test system admin (which might be an easier option for Windows users since then there is no need to install OpenSSL on their machine).
 Getting the user to do it is preferred as that way their private key never leaves their device.